marc9622/distributed-systems-handin4/README.md

     -first

-      Whether this process starts with the token
+      Whether this node starts with the token

     -port uint

-      The port of this process
+      The port of this node

     <ports...>